isomerpages/spf-ncpc/index.md

   - infobar:
       title: About NCPC
       subtitle: Introduction
-      description: NCPC is an organisation committed to promoting public awareness of and concern about crime and to propagate the concept of self-help in crime prevention.
+      description: "NCPC is an organisation committed to promoting public awareness of and concern about crime and to propagate the concept of self-help in crime prevention. "
       button: Learn more
       url: about
   - infopic: